Zimbra/zm-mailbox/docs/INSTALL-DEV-MAC-UBUNTU-VM.md

 Surprisingly, you may still get 429 errors, but setting those config values helps.
 The client will typically load without errors if you try again.

+Your VM will not work while you are using a VPN (like the Synacor one) that does not support split tunneling.
+You will not be able to SSH into it, or even ping it.
+Even the loopback address 127.0.0.1 will not be available.
+You'll need to disconnect from the VPN to use your VM.

 As far as I can tell, you only get one VM window.
 But you can ssh into your VM from Mac terminals, with the bonus that copy/paste will work.
+Make sure you're not connected to the Synacor VPN, as that will disable Mac/VM networking.
+On your Mac, you might find it useful to add this to your ~/.ssh/config:

+    Host ubuntu
+      Hostname {your VM IP}
+      User zimbra

+Then on your Mac, you can just start up a terminal window and run

+        % ssh ubuntu

+and you'll have a VM session.